ntavelis/dockposer/README.md

 If an extension is pre-installed inside the official docker images, and you declare it in the composer.json, we will not generate any docker instructions for the given library.

-Pre-installed PHP extensions inside official php images:
+Pre-installed php extensions inside official php images:

 * core
 * ctype